alex-spataru/QSimpleUpdater/README.md

 An example update definition file can be found [here](https://github.com/alex-spataru/QSimpleUpdater/blob/master/tutorial/definitions/updates.json).

-Is it possible to enable a no-gui version of the updater; it automatically downloads and install the update if found.
+Is it possible to enable a no-gui version of the updater calling QSimpleUpdater::setUseGui(bool); in no-gui mode, it automatically downloads and install the updates found.

 ### 2. Can I customize the update notifications shown to the user?